NeoTaxman007/Final-Project/README.md

 As stated earlier, the user can update and delete both the monster name and type by entering: [http://192.168.33.22:5000/updatename/1], [http://192.168.33.22:5000/updatetype/1], [http://192.168.33.22:5000/deletename/1], and [http://192.168.33.22:5000/deletename/1].
 It is worth noting the value 1 corresponds to the card ID when the user first creates the new data.

 ## The Video
-Click the link below to see a full demostration for the application functionality, automation and deployment: https://drive.google.com/file/d/1XkX5XujwSve8QmNU9-B96VBXHra9eJD7/view
+Click the link below to see a full demostration of the application functionality, automation and deployment: https://drive.google.com/file/d/1XkX5XujwSve8QmNU9-B96VBXHra9eJD7/view

 ## Future Work